RandyPatterson/AOAI_Student/Challenge-05.md

 1. Test the Plugin

-    Set breakpoints in your plugins to verify that the functions are being called correctly.
-Review the incoming query, the embedding generated, and the search results returned from the AI Search Index.
+    Set a breakpoint in your plugin to verify that the Contoso search function is being called correctly.
+Review the incoming query, the generated embedding , and the search results returned from the AI Search Index.

     Test the plugin by running the applications and asking the Chatbot questions about the Contoso Handbook.
 The Chatbot should be able to answer questions similiar to the following: